ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

 and configuring it such that it requires users to log in to via a Google Apps domain account before viewing any content.
-This is a common situation for organizations already using Google Apps to manage email, documents, etc. already that want to host a web site without having extra configuration hassles.
+This is a common situation for organizations already using Google Apps to manage email, documents, etc. that want to host a web site without having extra configuration hassles.
 App Engine essentially takes care of all the authentication / user management, and you just have to upload a static web site!